cointobanks/lifetioncoin-docs/_includes/devdoc/guide_p2p_network.md

 it `addr`
 (address<!--noref-->) messages with the IP addresses and port numbers of other peers on the network, providing a fully decentralized method of peer discovery.
-Dash Core keeps a record of known peers in a persistent on-disk database which usually allows it to connect directly to those peers on subsequent startups without having to use DNS seeds.
+Lifetioncoin Core keeps a record of known peers in a persistent on-disk database which usually allows it to connect directly to those peers on subsequent startups without having to use DNS seeds.